-In March 2018 following a Joint Conference (192 multi-agency delegates), we reported upon our ongoing partnership work with RASAC P&K to develop a trauma informed workforce across Perth and Kinross.
+In March 2018 following a Joint Conference (192 multi-agency delegates), we reported upon our ongoing partnership work with RASAC P&K to develop a trauma informed workforce across P&K.

-Throughout 2018-2020 this work has continued, and we have:
+Throughout 2018 - 2020 this work has continued, and we have:

-- published and disseminated Perth and Kinross Trauma Informed Practice Guidance for practitioners working with children, young people and adult survivors of CSA/CSE; - held two multi-agency Trauma Informed Managers Briefings; three multi-agency Trauma Informed Practice Training Sessions and two multi-agency Trauma Informed Practice Resourcing Workshops.
+- published and disseminated P&K Trauma Informed Practice Guidance for practitioners working with children, young people and adult survivors of CSA / CSE; - held two multi-agency Trauma Informed Managers Briefings; three multi-agency Trauma Informed Practice Training Sessions and two multi-agency Trauma Informed Practice Resourcing Workshops.

 In total, 99 multi-agency delegates have attended these partnership training events, which they evaluated very highly.
-Further partnership work is planned to significantly increase these training opportunities to establish a critical mass of trauma-informed and aware practitioners across Perth and Kinross.
+Further partnership work is planned to significantly increase these training opportunities in an attempt to establish a critical mass of trauma informed and aware practitioners across P&K.